supercollider/rfcs/README.md

 ### Step 0: Decide if you should file an RFC

 As an RFC author, it's best if you only have one RFC of yours open at any moment.
-This restriction is not strictly enforced, but you are advised to be respectful of other contributors who would also like their RFCs to receive attention, and to be cognizant of the potential cost of spreading the community's attention thinly across a multitude of proposals.
+This restriction is a guideline, but you are advised to be respectful of other contributors who would also like their RFCs to receive attention, and to be cognizant of the potential cost of spreading the community's attention thinly across a multitude of proposals.

 ### Step 1: Fork this repository